DaebangStn/voicekbd/Readme.md

 Use your desktop environment’s shortcut settings or a tool like xbindkeys.
 Press the shortcut to open the GUI, speak, and insert text at your cursor.

-## Inspiration
-Inspired by voice_typing, a cutting-edge voice typing tool for Linux terminals.

 ## License
 GPL-2.0 License